Pudhuppaattu

-Puthu Paatu is a 1990 Indian Tamil-language film written and directed by Panchu Arunachalam, and produced by Ilaiyaraaja who also composed the music.
-The film stars Ramarajan, Vaidegi, Suma and Rajeev.
+Pudhupaattu is a 1990 Indian Tamil-language film written and directed by Panchu Arunachalam, and produced by Ilaiyaraaja who also composed the music.
+The film stars Ramarajan, Vaidegi, Suma (in her Tamil debut) and Rajeev.
 It was released on 17 October 1990.

 Soundtrack

 The music was composed by Ilaiyaraaja.
+The song "Enga Ooru Kadhala" is set to Sankarabharanam, a Carnatic raga.
 The song "Ich Liebe Dich" is entirely in German.
 "Nethu Oruthara Oruthara" is a fusion song, blending electronic funk with Carnatic music instruments.
-The song also features in the film Maareesan (2025).
+The song also features in the films Thilagar (2015), Maareesan (2025), and a crossover episode of the television serials Moondru Mudichu and Singapennae in 2026.